 How will the transition from the temporary Tolpits Lane site to the Long Lane permanent site be managed?

 Schools are often treasure troves with numerous cubby holes where long forgotten resources are kept.
-Being new, this is not the case with The Reach Free School and we are always mindful of the fact that this is only a temporary home for the school.
-That said, we will begin the process of moving once the permanent build, enters its final stages of completion, bringing pupils and staff up to speed on the layout of the school throughout this period.
+Being relatively new, this is not the case with The Reach Free School and we are always mindful of the fact that this is only a temporary home for the school.
+That said, we will begin the process of moving once the permanent build, enters its final stages of completion.
+Pupils will be working on a transition project as part of their Community Common Room sessions in order to bring them up speed on facilities and layout of the school.

 Will the move to the Long Lane permanent site change the admissions policy of The Reach Free School (e.g. the catchment area)?

-For the first cohort of pupils (ie. those beginning secondary school in September 2016) it will remain as it currently is, with the current central point of the Mill End Sports and Social Club.
-Once the school is open we will consult with stakeholders about changing the admissions point to the entrance of the school.
-Should there be no significant objections, then it will then take effect from September 2018.
+For the first cohort of pupils (ie. those beginning secondary school in September 2018) it will remain as it currently is, with the current central point of the Mill End Sports and Social Club.
+We will consult with stakeholders about changing the admissions point to the entrance of the school.
+Should there be no significant objections, then it will then take effect from September 2019.

-The school will work with its existing transport provider to ensure that pupils have readily available access to the new site of the school.
+The school will work with its existing transport provider to ensure that pupils have readily available access to the new site of the school, but the school will no longer be able to subsidise the bus services.

 The school will be actively working with local providers to ensure that the facilities are used for the benefit of the local community.
 This is likely to be in the form of sports clubs and performing arts groups using the facilities outside of normal school hours.